Therapy Business Or Hobby? How To Make A Living was originally published in May 2015, updated on 1st Sept 2020

 Many end up feeling very frustrated when they realise what it actually takes to run a successful business and how busy the coaching and therapy market is.
 Why you need to learn how to market your business effectively.
 Why it can take passion, purpose, and determination to grow.

-The Sad Reality Of Fast Track Therapy Training
+The Sad Reality Of Fast-Track Therapy Training

-The reality is the consumer has more choice than ever in the holistic and therapy sector.
+The reality is the consumer has more choices than ever in the holistic and therapy sector.
 You can only charge what your ideal clients are willing to pay.
 And will only get repeat clients if you are giving the client what they expect.

 The issue is that many students new to the holistic, healing, and coaching industry don’t know the difference between professional quality training and poor possibly harmful training.
-Sadly in the long-run, this can cost the therapist or coach, a lot more money as they need to retrain to be taken seriously.
+Sadly in the long run, this can cost the therapist or coach, a lot more money as they need to retrain to be taken seriously.

 The Therapist Business That Undercharges For Their Services